joaopioner1/ClassCodes_101/README.md

 # ClassCodes
-* I am going to put codes from my classes. sopa de macaco
+* I am going to put codes from my classes.